 Here is the link to the introduction of the game.
 Here is the link to the first module of the game.
 Here is the link to the second module of the game.
 Here is the link to the third module of the game.
 This is the fourth module of the game.

-New Information: John Formica is ambivalent about the attractiveness of this new client opportunity.
-Although he is excited by the possibility of establishing a long term relationship with a global energy client, his “risk antennae” are buzzing with the fear that the project has no long term sustainable future.
+New Information: John Formica is ambivalent about the attractiveness of WOW as a new client opportunity.
+Although he is excited by the possibility of establishing a long term relationship with a global energy client, his “risk antennae” are buzzing with the fear that the Vastarian project carries substantial risk and no long term sustainable future.

 Choice a: Do nothing and proceed with the project.

-There is a 25% chance that bad press, human capital recruiting challenges, and distrust among potential customers and government regulators will result in $250 million in losses of shareholder value.
+There is a 25% probability that “bad press,” human capital recruiting challenges, and distrust among potential customers and government regulators will result in a $250 million loss of shareholder value at WOW.

-WOW will receive $200 million for the project up front.
-There is a 50% chance that the acquirer will claw back $40 million of the purchase proceeds after one year because of performance deficiencies.
+WOW would initially receive $200 million for the project.
+There is a 50% probability, however, that the venture capitalist would “claw back” $40 million of these purchase proceeds after one year because of performance deficiencies at the project.

-We will spend $20 million on closing costs up front.
-There is a 25% chance that WOW will spend an additional $40 million on site reconfiguration costs after one year to adjust for the impact of post-construction activities.
+WOW would initially spend $20 million on shut-down costs.
+There is a 25% probability that WOW would spend an additional $40 million on site reconfiguration costs to finance post-construction activities.